Planning · May 10, 2024

 Along with these goals, the ERG should have its own internal goals, such as establishing a mentorship program for new employees or organizing events yearly within the company and in the community.

-3 Launch and promote your ERGs
+Launch and promote your team

 Promoting these groups before they launch and throughout the year could help them recruit more members who can contribute diverse perspectives and ideas that impact your company in a positive way.
+Create a logo and brand identity so employees can identify and look forward to recurring diversity efforts.

 Insights